Objective trajectories in hybrid classical-quantum dynamics

-Before we can extend the unravelling technique to case of classical-quantum dynamics, we need to formally introduce the class of hybrid systems we consider, and the form of the master equation describing their evolution.
-The most general Markovian CQ dynamics in the case of bounded operators $L_\alpha$ is given by~\cite{blanchard1993interaction, diosi2014hybrid, alicki2003completely}
+Before we can extend the unravelling technique to the case of classical-quantum dynamics, we need to formally introduce the class of hybrid systems we consider, and the form of the master equation describing their evolution.
+The most general Markovian CQ dynamics in the case of bounded operators $L_\alpha$ is given by

 where $z = \left( q_1, p_1, q_2, p_2 , \ldots \right) \in \R^{2 n}$ is the vector of phase space coordinates for $n$ systems, and $\cqstate(z,t)$ is a classical-quantum state at time $t$.
 The Hamiltonian $\htot(z)$, which appears in the commutator with the CQ state, controls the unitary evolution of the quantum system, and in principle depends on the classical degrees of freedom.
-For each $\alpha$ and $\beta$, the rate $W\ab \left( z | z - \Delta \right)$ governs the transition of the classical degrees of freedom from $z - \Delta$ to $z$, as well as the jump of the quantum state due to the map $L_{\alpha} \cdot L^{\dagger}_{\beta}$.
+For each $\alpha$ and $\beta$, the rate $W\ab \left( z | z - \Delta \right)$ is non-negative, and it governs the transition of the classical degrees of freedom from $z - \Delta$ to $z$, as well as the jump of the quantum state due to the map $L_{\alpha} \cdot L^{\dagger}_{\beta}$.
 For the master equation to preserve the norm of the quantum state (once the classical degrees of freedom have been traced out), we need to require that